 Definition of the Correspondence Assertions

 This section introduces the notion of correspondence assertion, leaving examples to Section 3.
-Let O=(V,) be an ontology and and assume that has constraints defining the domain and range of each property.
+Let S=(R,) be a relational schema and O=(V,) be an ontology and and assume that has constraints defining the domain and range of each property.

 Definition 2.1: A class correspondence assertion (CCA) is an expression of one of following forms: